MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/navigation-options-for-sharepoint-online.md

 The tool generates a report for each analyzed page showing how the page performs against a pre-defined set of rules and displays detailed information when results for a test fall outside the baseline value.
 SharePoint Online administrators and designers can use the tool to troubleshoot performance issues to ensure that new pages are optimized prior to publishing.

 **SPRequestDuration** in particular is the time it takes for SharePoint to process the page.
-Heavy navigation (like including pages in navigation), complex site hierarchies, and other configuration and topology options can all dramatically
+Heavy navigation (like including pages in navigation), complex site hierarchies, and other configuration and topology options can all dramatically contribute to longer durations.

 ## Using structural navigation in SharePoint Online